sharmi/academic-kickstart-seofit/content/post/long-tail-keywords-free-tools/index.md

 As per sources from [Google Zeitgeist](https://archive.google.com/zeitgeist/2012/#the-world) and [Internet Live Stats](https://www.internetlivestats.com/google-search-statistics/) around 1.2 trillion searches are done every year.

 500 million datapoints are small potatoes.
-Of course, they can be used to guess at what your competitors are upto, are they progressing and where.
+Of course, they can be used to guess at what your competitors are upto, whether they are progressing and where.

-But if you want to expand your strategy and uncover real long tails, new opportunities, there is another place that you can look at.
+But if you want to expand your strategy and uncover real profitable long tails and new opportunities, there is another place that you can look at.

 Google Search Console.

 Google Search Console's dashboard might not be the most versatile but Google allows you to download all the keywords.
 You can also choose the time period for the data : Last week, Last month, 3 months or a custom period.

-One way to check for keywords you can target :
+Google Search Console has data for the past 16 months.

+Here are some strategies to use GSC to target new keywords :

 1. Filter for keywords that are ranking for position 7 or higher.
 These are potentially keywords you can rank for better if the content on the page is improved

 2. Find all the keywords that you are ranking for this month that you did not rank for the previous month.
 These are new keywords that Google has decided are good match for your website.
-You would have intentionally targeted some of the keywords.
-Usually there will be a sizeable number of keywords that you have not targeted but Google still sends traffic your way.
-This may be because keyword is a great match for your site or because the keyword was a new concept and the content targeted to this keyword is yet to be created.
-Either way, you can capitalize on Google's decision and create content for such keywords.
+Usually there will be a sizable number of keywords that you have not purposefully targeted but Google still sends traffic your way.
+This may be because keyword is a great match for your site or because the keyword was a new concept and the content targeted to this keyword is yet to be created in the world wide web.
+Either way, you can capitalize on Google's decision and create more content targeted at such keywords.
 You can rank faster for these keywords as Google already considers you an appropriate source.
-Of course, you will need to choose which keywords to consider from the bigger list of keywords.